JamesRick/GOGGLES/README.md

 --layer_idx_list: The list of max pooling layers to gather affinity functions from.
 [3, 7, 17] for SoundNet.
 [2, 5, 10, 15] for VGGish. <br/>
 --num_prototypes: Number of prototypes per layer for affinity functions.
 Default is 10 <br/>
 --dev_set_size:   Size of the development set to use for cluster to class inference.
 Default is 5. <br/>
 --model_name:     Name of the model to use.
-Options: "vggish", "soundnet", "soundnet_svm", "vggish_svm"
+Options: "vggish", "soundnet", "soundnet_svm", "vggish_svm". <br/>
 --cache:          Boolean to use cache or not.
-Default is false, so omit this parameter if you do not wish to use the cache.
+Default is false, so omit this parameter if you do not wish to use the cache. <br/>
 --dataset_name:   Name of the dataset to use.
 Default is "ESC-10".
-Options: "ESC-10", "ESC-50", "UrbanSound8K", "TUT-UrbanAcousticScenes", "LITIS"
+Options: "ESC-10", "ESC-50", "UrbanSound8K", "TUT-UrbanAcousticScenes", "LITIS". <br/>
 --seed:           Seed to use for selection of dev set examples.
-Default is 151.
+Default is 151. <br/>
 --version:        Version string for rerunning cache saving but without cache loading.
-Default is 'v0'
+Default is 'v0'. <br/>
 --random_targets: Boolean to use random class pair or not.
-Default is True.
+Default is True. <br/>
 --classes:        Classes pair to evaluate on.
-Default is None which means random_targets must be used.
+Default is None which means random_targets must be used. <br/>
-                  Valid classes per dataset:
+                  Valid classes per dataset: <br/>
+                  ```
                   ESC-10: 'chainsaw', 'clock_tick', 'crackling_fire', 'crying_baby', 'dog',
                           'helicopter', 'rain', 'rooster', 'sea_waves', 'sneezing'